66 8 0 206 0 2

 However, what I do know is that the state of Hawaii receives 9 million visitors annually.
 And perhaps, to one person, taking a jar of sand or handful of rocks may not seem like a big deal.
 However, if all 9 million visitors arrived with that mentality and left with a jar of sand (or, in total, 9 million jars of sand) it would, in fact, have an impact on the island and its beautiful natural resources.

-So, whether out of respect for the island or fear of pele, please leave the rocks and sand (and plants, and animals, and anything else) alone for future generations to enjoy.
+So, whether out of respect for the island or fear of Madame Pele, please leave the rocks and sand (and plants, and animals, and anything else) alone for future generations to enjoy.
 And when you leave, please only take with you memories and photos (and maybe a souvenir keychain or coffee).